dyanawu/sei-proj-petplaydates/project-post-mortem.md

 2. What in our code and program design in the project went well?
 Is there anything we would do the same next time?

-_Using libraries whenever available helped us reduce code written (snippet 1)_
+_Using libraries whenever available helped us reduce code written (snippet 1, using owl carousel)_

 _Writing helper methods (snippet 2)_